Sri Lankan Tamil parties to push for autonomy in a new Constitution

 Before its dissolution in 2009 with the death of its top commander Velupillai Prabhakaran by the Sri Lankan Army, the LTTE waged a violent struggle for a separate Tamil state in the island nation's northern and eastern districts for over 30 years.

-The three-decade horrific war with Lankan Tamils in the north and east, which killed at least 100,000 lives, is one of the wars that has left over 20,000 people missing, according to Sri Lankan official statistics.
+The three-decade horrific war with Lankan Tamils in the north and east, which killed at least 100,000, is one of the combats that left over 20,000 people missing, according to Sri Lankan official statistics.

 The Sri Lankan government disputes the claims made by international rights organisations that at least 40,000 ethnic Tamil civilians died in the war's last stages.